rpairo/exoplanets/README.md

 In GitHub the main branch is protected and restricted to add code only by Pull Requests.

 ### GitHub Actions
-[GitHub Actions Configuration File](.github/workflows/ci-cd.yaml): Yaml file to configure the GitHub Actions behaviour.
-In it, I have set up 2 jobs:
-- validate-pr: Wich for any pull request will check if there is any conflict, get the url's from aws secrets, set them up to env vars and run the tests.
-- build-and-push: It depends on validate-pr job.
-If this passes and merges to main, will get the docker credentials from aws secrets, build a new docker image with the main code, and push it to docker hub.
+This [YAML](.github/workflows/ci-cd.yaml) file defines the configuration for the GitHub Actions workflow.
+It includes the following two jobs:

+- **`validate-pr`:**
+  This job is triggered for every pull request.
+It performs the following tasks:
+  - Checks for conflicts within the pull request.
+  - Retrieves URLs and other secrets from AWS Secrets Manager.
+  - Sets the retrieved secrets as environment variables.
+  - Runs the tests to validate the pull request changes.

+- **`build-scan-and-push`:**
+  This job depends on the successful completion of the `validate-pr` job.
+It is triggered when changes are merged into the main branch.
+This job:
+  - Retrieves Docker credentials from AWS Secrets Manager.
+  - Builds a new Docker image using the main branch code.
+  - Scans the Docker image with Docker Scout to identify vulnerabilities.
+  - Pushes the image to Docker Hub only if no critical or high-severity vulnerabilities are found during the scan.

 ### Docker
-[Dockerfile](Dockerfile): File that contains the instructions to build up a Docker Image based on my code.
+This [Dockerfile](Dockerfile) file contains the instructions to build up a Docker Image based on my code.

 In this case, I could use the command:
 ```dockerfile